Define Formula Inputs

 - Text - only for Simple Type master types

 - Object - only for Simple Type master types.
-When this data type is selected, an Object Properties field will open where you must add the object's name and data types.
+When this data type is selected, an Object Properties field will open where you must enter the JSON code containing the object's keys and data types.
+This will be presented in intellisense to the user in the Formula Step where he can use the argument.
+The object should look similar to:

 For example, you can have a collection master type with a whole number sub-type for the argument moto risks e.g. for each risk, fire, vandalism, hurricane.
-Each risk has a number representing the level of risk, e.g. 1, 2, 3, 4.
+Each risk there is a number e.g. 1, 2, 3, 4.

 - Repeat for any additional arguments you wish to include in your formula.
 The order for adding the arguments is not relevant.

-After you've added all the arguments, click Save and Close.
+After you've added all the arguments, click the Save and Close button () at the top right corner of the page.

 To change or delete a Formula Argument, you must make sure that the parent Formula Input is not used in an active formula.